derronli/Mesh-island-generation/README.md

 ### Visualizer

-To visualize an existing mesh, go the the `visualizer` directory, and use `java -jar` to run the product.
+To visualize an existing mesh, go to the `visualizer` directory, and use `java -jar` to run the product.
 The product take two arguments (so far): the file containing the mesh, and the name of the file to store the visualization (as an SVG image).

 ```
 mosser@azrael A2 % cd visualizer